PEPS Surface Milling

 Tool library with holders, cutting parameters and sister tooling.
 Catalogues of tools, holders, extensions, adapters, feeds and speeds make it easy to keep control of and make use of the available tooling and utilize the optimum feeds and speeds.
 For long machining cycles, PEPS Surface Milling will keep track of the amount of machining completed with a tool.
 When the specified tool life has been reached the system will automatically call for a sister tool, minimizing the risk of damage to the part being machined, by worn or broken tooling.

 Area clearance roughing and rest roughing toolpaths.
 Ramp and helical entry paths with a spiral toolpath, smooth corner radii and smooth transitions between passes, will maintain the maximum feedrate on the machine tool, and prevent the cutter from dwelling in corners.
 For subsequent roughing operations, PEPS Surface Milling will remember where material is left on the component and only machine those areas.
-Wasted air cutting will be minimised and unnecessary rapid movements will be eliminated, while the cutter will avoid digging into areas where there is excess material, which could result in tool breakage.
+Wasted air cutting will be minimized and unnecessary rapid movements will be eliminated, while the cutter will avoid digging into areas where there is excess material, which could result in tool breakage.
 Where the starting billet is pre-machined, or is a casting, PEPS Surface Milling will recognize and machine only where material exists.
 Again this will eliminate wasted movement, and keep cycle times to a minimum.

 Adaptive roughing.
 Adaptive Roughing eliminates full width cuts using a concept similar to trochoidal milling.
 This unique cutting technique provides the ability to cut using the full depth of the tool and safely run your machine at the optimum speed.
 Tool wear is spread evenly across the cutting surfaces and the center of force is half-way up the tool, reducing deflection and the potential for vibration.
 Using Adaptive Roughing, the cycle automatically adjusts the toolpath for efficient and safe machining, improving cutting conditions and allowing higher machining speeds to be maintained.
 The most important benefits from this new strategy are that there is a reduction of up to 40% in machining time over conventional roughing (with less wear), the machine uses the full depth of the cutting tool, and the machine runs at the optimum speed without exceeding its limits at an isolated point.